Belly Button Piercing Scars – Everything You Need To Know

-If you remove your belly button ring, will your navel go back to looking its old self or will you be left with a scar that lives on long after you stopped wearing the jewelry?
+If you remove your belly button ring, will your navel go back to looking like its old self, or will you be left with a scar long after you stopped wearing the jewelry?

 We’ve got all the answers in this post.
 Whether you’re trying to decide if you should get a belly button piercing or you already have one and want to know how to avoid or treat scarring, keep reading to get the info you need.

 There are three main causes of scarring from a belly button piercing: trauma, infection, and pregnancy.